What is post-traumatic stress disorder?

 What are the symptoms of post-traumatic stress disorder?

-PTSD can begin right after trauma or later on.
-The symptoms can include:
+PTSD can begin right after trauma or later.
+Symptoms can include:

 You may not recognize your symptoms or know what they mean.
 People who have PTSD often are depressed.
 Sometimes they try to feel better by using alcohol, drugs, or violent behaviors.
 This can lead to addiction and abuse.